Display to header level

 Having volunteers and other participants in an organization’s activities sign a well-crafted release is a significant step to managing risk.

-Organize and expedite the closing of property transactions for conservation projects.
+Organizes and expedites the closing of property transactions for conservation projects.

 Most of the model documents are accompanied by an expansive commentary.
 (Most are also backed by a guide that explores more broadly the situations where the model is applicable.)
 When using a model document, review the associated commentary!
 The commentary provides optional and alternative provisions, the reasoning behind each of the model's provisions, and guidance in applying the model to particular circumstances.